fsmaiorano/react-native-github-issues-watcher/README.md

-## React Native Boilerplate
+## React Native Github Issues Watcher

-A shortcut for new projects with React Native.
+A Github issues watcher for Android and iOS.

 for run: